Diarrhoea: stabilising digestion by identifying and treating root causes

 Avoid sugary, fatty, fast food, or spicy foods as they may aggravate the symptoms.

-If symptoms are acute, and persist for 24 hours, seek medical assistance.
+If symptoms are acute and persist for 24 hours, seek medical assistance.

 The best way to stop or treat diarrhoea is to first identify the cause.
 Is it due to another health condition, from medication or excess; alcohol, Vitamin C, coffee, magnesium or exercise?

 There are natural chronic diarrhoea treatments that are effective and safe, but if your symptoms are acute, and have been occurring for more than 24 hours seek medical help.
+If your symptoms are chronic, seeing a functional medicine practitioner who specialises in digestive health may help discover the root cause to treat your symptoms gently and effectively.

 Functional medicine practitioners understand that digestive health is essential to all health, so are specialists in helping to restore digestive function as in the case of diarrhoea.